 Click here for a Printer Friendly Page

-The 15% Tax Rate on Dividends
+Background Information on the 15% Tax Rate on Qualified Dividends

 Definitive information on the new lower taxes on dividends is impossible to come by at the present time.
 We have heard as a genuine rumor that the U.S. Treasury has to write the new rules for the new lower income tax rates on dividends before anything concrete will be known.
 For whatever reason, we do not have sufficient information on the new dividend tax rules to have any real confidence that our Preferreds eligible for the 15% Tax Rate Table and List are correct.
 At best, the table and list show a reasonable approximation of which securities are eligible for the 15% tax rate.
 If anyone has any better information than that given below we would appreciate hearing about it.

 Excerpts from Instructions for Form 1099-DIV (Rev. July 2003)

 The following paragraphs are excerpts from the Instructions for Form 1099-DIV from the IRS.
 Note that the July 2003 revision is still posted on the IRS website as of February 2004.

 Under the Jobs and Growth Tax Relief Reconciliation Act (JGTRRA) of 2003 (Public Law 108-27), the general rate of tax applicable to net capital gain for individuals is reduced from 20% to 15% and 10% to 5% for certain individuals on or after May 6, 2003.
 These new capital gains rates also apply to qualified dividend income under new section 1(h)(11).
 The new rates apply to capital gains (including installment payments) occurring on or after May 6, 2003, and to all qualified dividends paid in 2003.